These storage tips will save you time, money and aggravation!

 - DON'T stack items inside fridges or freezers, as the shelves and linings can be easily marked and damaged.

 - DON'T pay to store air -disassemble large items such as bed frames, tables and wardrobes as much as possible.

-- DON'T pack large boxes such as books or tools in larges boxes.
+- DON'T pack big or heavy items such as books or tools in larges boxes.
 Overweight cartons are hard to lift and move, and can crush items beneath them.